Facilities at St Andrew’s

 Water Polo: University of NSW Pool (Kensington), Barker College Pool (Hornsby), Warringah Aquatic Centre (Frenchs Forest), Newington College Pool (Stanmore)

-St Andrew’s has two well-resourced libraries – one in St Andrew’s House and the Senior Research Centre in the Senior College building.
-Each has a number of functional learning spaces, including teaching areas with desktop computers, small group study rooms, meeting rooms, a green screen room for video projects and reading rooms.
+St Andrew’s has three well-resourced libraries – two in St Andrew’s House and the Senior Research Centre in the Senior College building.
+Each has a number of functional learning spaces, including teaching areas with desktop computers, small group study rooms, meeting rooms and reading rooms.

 Kirrikee Outdoor Education site